amapruns/Calcium-Imaging-Analysis-with-R/README.md

 - In the R interface, select `File > Source R code` : select each R file.
 Repeat the process until all source files you need to execute are selected.

-### Part 1: To identify % of cells that have responded to the drug of interest and the positive control
+### Part 1: Identify % of cells that have responded to the drug of interest and positive control

 Description: This function takes a separate drug response file and ionomycin (or any other drug you want to normalize to, for e.g. KCl) response file from a Calcium Imaging dataset as input and generates a csv file with normalized instensity (`F/Fmax`) values for all the cells that meet threshold (mean + 5 X st.dev) for both ionomycin and the drug in question.
 The input is directly from ImageJ mean gray values of ROIs saved as .csv files.
 Read `CaImagingFunctionsRDocumentation.docx` for detailed methodology and variable listing.